 Do: Bring Someone (Special)

 The office holiday party is a great place for those you spend 40 hours a week with to get a sense of the real you.
-So, if you have a significant other, bring him or her, and don’t be shy about making introductions.
-But don’t find someone to bring—your best friend, that guy you went out with a few times last month—just because you don’t want to go alone.
+So, if you have a significant other, bring them, and don’t be shy about making introductions.
+But don’t find someone to bring—your best friend, that woman you went out with a few times last month—just because you don’t want to go alone.
 It defeats the whole purpose of the party, which is to get to know your colleagues better.

-This should go without saying, but just in case: Do not, under any circumstance, drink too much, flirt with a colleague, and take him or her home with you.
+This should go without saying, but just in case: Do not, under any circumstance, drink too much, flirt with a colleague, and take them home with you.
 If you have a crush on someone at work, look great, flirt a little, dance the night away, and leave it at that.
-You’re more likely to score a second date (and keep your reputation, professional and otherwise, intact) by asking him to hail you a cab and then handing him your number on a matchbook.
+You’re more likely to score a second date (and keep your reputation, professional and otherwise, intact) by asking them to hail you a cab and then handing them your number on a matchbook.

 The office holiday party is a time to celebrate, connect with your colleagues, and showcase a little more of your personality.
 But it’s not a time to slip up.
 So keep it classy—you’re going to see everyone again on Monday, and you do want to be invited next year, right?